Accelerated Graduate Pathways

 - APPLY* to the MOT program the year prior to the fall you expect to start.

 - If accepted, MOT courses are used toward your undergraduate degree's general electives in order to reach the 120 total credits required to earn the bachelor's degree.

 - If not accepted, the student will be expected to complete the necessary electives within their undergraduate program in order to obtain bachelor's degree.

 - Continue with MOT graduate school coursework (if accepted into the program) and earn your Master of Occupational Therapy degree upon completion of all MOT academic and fieldwork requirements.

 *APPLICATION TO THE MOT PROGRAM IS REQUIRED.
 Participation in the accelerated pathway option DOES NOT guarantee admission to the MOT program.
 Each applicant joins the overall applicant pool for consideration for admission.

 If interested in pursuing the MOT accelerated pathway option, talk to your faculty or professional advisor.
-You can also call (207) 753-6536 to set up an advising appointment on the Lewiston campus for the SBS or NAS degree paths, or call (207) 780-4555 to set up an advising appointment on the Gorham campus for the Health Sciences option.
+You can also call (207) 753-6536 to set up an advising appointment on the Lewiston campus for the SBS degree path, or call (207) 780-4555 to set up an advising appointment on the Gorham campus for the Health Sciences option.
 Transfer of any previously earned college credits will also be discussed.